TAP-GGC/TheBeepBops/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is to have the participants learn basic coding skills, logical thinking, and apply block coding.
-The block coding will have the participants control the robots through advancing in an obstacle course and they will also have a chance to interact with Xbox controllers.
-While programming the robots for real-world tasks, participants will learn about sensors, 'if' amd 'else' statements, and booleans.
+The objective of the workshop is to have the participants learn basic coding skills, demonstrate critical thinking, and apply block coding.
+The block coding will have the participants control the robots to navigate an obstacle course by utilizing various sensors equipped on the robot.
+While programming the robots for real-world tasks, participants will learn about sensors, 'if' and 'else' statements, and booleans.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

 This workshop will have participants:

-- Program robots to move around and through obstacle courses using their on-board sensors for the capability of obstacle avoidance.
+- Program robots to move around through obstacle courses using their onboard sensors for the task of obstacle avoidance.
-- Control Robots using block coding to program using Xbox controllers.
-- Participate in a robot competition, since speed and movement will be conterolled through the controllers.
+- Participate in a robot competition, since participants can program speed and movement for their assigned robot.
-- For more advanced learners, participants will incorporate the Raspberry Pi with the robots, using more advanced basic tasks in Python and more complex features.
-This will show the advanced concepts of programming and how they are used in the real-world.
+- For more advanced learners, participants will incorporate the Raspberry Pi with the robots, using advanced coding in Python and more complex features.
+This will show the advanced concepts of programming and how they are used in the real world.
 (TBD)

 ## :bulb: Project Information